tcpetja/OOP_StudentManager/README.md

 # OOP_StudentManager
-With this application I show case all OOP principles I have learned and connecting and managing a database from the application.
+A short application to showcase all OOP principles I have learned, and connecting and managing a database from the application.